GROSSWEBER/git-some/README.md

 ## Installation

-Somewhere on your machine (preferrably your home directory), execute the following commands:
+Somewhere on your machine (preferably your home directory), execute the following commands:

 ```sh